open-tabularius/tabularius/README.md

 > noun. a keeper of archives, a registrar, a public notary, scrivener

-student intervention is a comprehensive framework for data entry and analysis for educators to detect students in need of RTI
+tabularius is a free and open platform for educators to help their students succeed.

 ## Running